EeshaanJain/eeshaanjain.github.io/_posts/2021-07-01-Basic-Graph-Algorithms-I.md

 usemathjax: true
 ---

-# Basic Graph Algorithms - I

-This post is essentially a recap of basic graph theory algorithms and their implementations in C++.

 ## Representation of Graphs

 We will stick to the adjacency list representation of a graph, and not the adjacency matrix method (which takes up $$O(N^2)$$ space and DFS/BFS on it take $$O(N^2)$$ time).